dliggat/fab_aws/README.md

-# cf-toolkit
+# cf_toolkit

 A collection of utilities for AWS CloudFormation & Lambda, implemented as Python Fabric tasks.

 ## 0) Install

 1. Set up a `virtualenv` (I recommend [`pyenv-virtualenv`](https://github.com/yyuu/pyenv-virtualenv), highly):
-  * `pyenv virtualenv cf-toolkit`
+  * `pyenv virtualenv cf_toolkit`
 2. Install dependencies:
   * `pip install -U -r requirements.txt`

 ## 1) Write CloudFormation in YAML
 JSON is awkward to write and read, and among its other deficiencies as a configuration file format, does not allow comments.
-So write in YAML, and use `cf-toolkit` to convert:
+So write in YAML, and use `cf_toolkit` to convert:

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"